NameMCPlus/NameMCplus/README.md

 - If you hover on the account type it shows more info about it like Migrated from Mojang, Newly Created (Microsoft), etc.
 - To enable the Hide BLC feature you press on the NameMC+ icon on the top right of your browser.
 If you can't find it press on the extensions button in the top right and pin the NameMC+ extension, after that you close out the menu and press on the NameMC+ icon, then a settings menu should open with a option to Hide BLC (Badlion Client).

+# Warning

+Keep in mind the extension may break at anytime if NameMC ever changes there code, if this does happen we will try to fix it as fast as possible.

 # APIs Used

 - [Gapple API](https://api.gapple.pw/)